Best 4th of July Photography Props for Stunning Patriotic Photos

 Balloons

-Red, white, and blue balloons are inexpensive and visually impactful -- especially in large quantities.
+Red, white, and blue balloons are inexpensive and visually impactful, especially in large quantities.
 Best uses:

 - Balloon bouquets as handheld props (especially effective for kids)